Pregnancy Diary Week 34

 Now is the time to begin utilising those pain-relieving tips and relaxation techniques that you learned in your antenatal classes.

-If you are expecting twins, 37 weeks is considered full term so your new arrivals could come in the next few weeks.
+If you are expecting twins, 37 weeks is considered full-term so your new arrivals could come in the next few weeks.
 Be certain your hospital bag is ready to go.

-Your unborn baby measures about 45cm at 34 weeks pregnant and may be lying head down preparing for birth.
+Your unborn baby measures about 45cm at 34 weeks pregnant and could be lying head down preparing for birth.
 Your child will be making a lot of tiny movements however, you won’t notice as many big ones – there’s is just too little room for somersaults any more.

 The central nervous system is developing and her lungs are progressing as well.